patrickcyubahiro/patrickcyubahiro/README.md

 <h1 class="center">What's up?
 I'm Patrick Cyubahiro 🦁</h1>

-A creative Software and Web Developer, UI/UX Designer, and Technical writer, with a focus on building scalable and problem-solving platforms that are user-friendly, as well as on constantly improving my problem-solving skills by solving <a href="https://github.com/patrickcyubahiro/Javascript-Algorithms-And-Data-Structures" target="_blank" rel="noopener noreferrer">Algorithms and Data Structures</a> challenges.
+A creative Software and Web Developer, UI/UX Designer, and Technical writer, with a focus on building scalable and problem-solving platforms that are user-friendly, as well as on constantly sharpening my problem-solving skills by solving <a href="https://github.com/patrickcyubahiro/Javascript-Algorithms-And-Data-Structures" target="_blank" rel="noopener noreferrer">Algorithms and Data Structures</a> challenges.

 On a daily basis, I enjoy writing and typing <a href="https://github.com/patrickcyubahiro/C-plus-plus" target="_blank" rel="noopener noreferrer"> C++ </a> (my very first programming language) and <a href="https://github.com/patrickcyubahiro/JavaScript" target="_blank" rel="noopener noreferrer"> JavaScript </a> lines of code and sharing my thoughts on how to solve programming-related challenges on <a href="https://stackoverflow.com/users/9446849/patrick-cyubahiro" target="_blank" rel="noopener noreferrer"> StackOverflow. </a>